exoplatform/exo-documentation/docs/GettingStarted.rst

 Connecting to drives
 ~~~~~~~~~~~~~~~~~~~~~

-It is possible to attach documents from one of your external drives by connecting to them from the composer's "Select from drives" drawer.
+With the V6 of eXo Platfom, you are able to attach documents from your external drives.
+For that, you need first to connect to your external drive through the "Select from drives" drawer.

 |image247|